Join the HowToHookItUp.com Newsletter to stay updated on all the latest home theater and computer How-To guides

 And that's it!
 You'll want a Y-adapter to combine the two RCA jacks on the subwoofer into one.
 They are labeled Left and Right line-in inputs, but for a typical home theater, you only have one cable coming from the receiver to the subwoofer.
 If you don't have one or don't want to get one, you don't need the Y-adapter; just use the left or right input by itself.

-Plugging in Your Subwoofer
+Plugging in and Hooking up Your Subwoofer

 If you have a subwoofer cable and a Y-adapter, this is the optimal setup for your sub.
 Just plug the subwoofer cable into your receiver's subwoofer pre-out and the other end into the Y-adapter on your sub (which is connected to the left and right RCA line-in inputs).
 Then make sure the power plug is connected to an outlet (hopefully in a surge protector) and you're finished.

 A receiver's preouts.
 You would use the subwoofer pre-out to connect your receiver to your sub Here's a picture of a receiver's preouts.
-Notice the one labeled Sub Woofer.
-It is typically purple in color, but that's not always the case.

 If you're not using a subwoofer cable, a composite audio cable will work up to about 10ft.
 If you have a pair of red and white (or even red, white, and yellow) composite cables, just pick a color and let the other wires dangle.